Teo45dore/LilyPaddlerPlus/README.md

 Slippery movement in/out of water,

-Randomized hotbar binds (resets to normal when not disorented).
+Randomized hotbar binds (resets to normal when not disoriented),

+Reversed camera controls (suggested by @SirWarper420 on Nexus Mods!)

+Reversed movement controls (inspired by above suggestion)